CS-SE-DEV/FHAPI-TO-LEEF/README.md

 There are two modules apart of this project.
 The Mapping module contains the data structures and deserializtion logic for all data models used in the script.
 In the event a field titles change in the API or LEEF schema, simply update the information in the mapping file.
 Including additional fields or adding new event types to capture/convert can be accomplished by updating the mapping file accordingly.

+## Persistence ##

+Since the FH API is a persistence streaming API there will commonly be issues that interrupt the connection and cause the script to crash.
+This is gracefully handled within the code using the following mechanisms:

+* When script starts up a file is written title FH_LEEF.pid containing the process ID (pid) of the executing script
+* If any exceptions occur the script releases open resources and removes the local pid file
+* The script will not start up if the pid file exists (this is to ensure multiple instances dont run concurrently)
+* A cron job is setup to run the FH_LEEF.py every 10 minutes.
+This ensures that if the script crashes it will be restarted shortly after.
+The aforemention controls ensure that the script will not be run if already active.

+__NOTE__: In the unlikely event the script has crashed and the pid file had not been removed, manually remove it from the file system to ensure the script can restart.